How Computers Treat Image Resolution Differently Than Printers & How to Find The Resolution of a Digital Photo

 Once you know the physical size of your photo, then it is useful to know other details about it.
 Digital images such as graphics on a web page or photos from a digital camera are all made up of pixels — “picture elements” — tiny units of picture information.
 Every image on your computer is represented by a colored grid of pixels.

-Digital cameras records pixels, scanners convert images into pixels, photo-enlargement software like Imagener manipulates and adds pixels, a computer monitor displays pixels, and a printer prints pixels onto paper.
+Digital cameras record pixels, scanners convert images into pixels, photo-enlargement software like Imagener manipulates and adds pixels, a computer monitor displays pixels, and a printer prints pixels onto paper.

 Computers use pixels to measure instead of inches.
 Printers use inches to measure instead of pixels.
 This is important because what you see on the screen can be very different than what prints out on your printer.

 Pixels transform into inches through what is called “resolution,” — the number of pixels per square inch on a computer.
-Resolution allows you to transform pixels into inches and back again.
+The resolution allows you to transform pixels into inches and back again.